TahirMontgomery/Opswat-assessment/ReadMe.md

 ## Allowed Commands

 - exit: Exit the application
-- upload_file <filepath> : Upload the specified file for scanning
+- upload_file {filepath} : Upload the specified file for scanning